 Most traditional jewelry stores don’t “buy back” diamonds.
 They will, however, take your old diamond back if you want to upgrade to a bigger stone.
 But at a significant investment.

 Think of it like a casino—the house never loses.
-The jewelry store not only sells the customer another diamond when they “trade-in” their stone, but also then gets the original stone for free.
+The jewelry store not only sells the customer another diamond when they “trade-in” their stone, but also gets the original stone for free.

-If you really want to sell your diamond, whether it’s mined or lab grown, you’ll get the most money from selling it to someone you know.
-But, that’s not always easy, and it’s risky for both parties.
+If you really want to sell your diamond, whether it’s mined or lab-grown, you’ll get the most money from selling it to someone you know.
+But that’s not always easy, and it’s risky for both parties.

 The other option when you want to resell your diamond is to a pawn shop or resale store.